Terms and Conditions

 Vessel Membership covers a vessel that is detailed against the membership and any person on that vessel at the time of the incident.
-Commercial vessels such as fishing charters, ferries or fishing boats are only able to hold a vessel membership.
-Coastguard reserves the right to charge a callout fee to corporate vessels if they are found to hold an Individual Membership only and are operating as a corporate vessel at the time assistance is requested.
+Commercial vessels such as fishing charters, ferries or fishing boats are only covered by a vessel membership.
+Coastguard reserves the right to charge a callout fee to commercial vessels if they are found to hold an Individual Membership only and are operating as a commercial vessel at the time assistance is requested.
 Vessel Membership is non-refundable, relates to the vessel not the person, and is only transferable to another vessel owned by the member.

 Club Membership is available to any Organisation operating as an incorporated society or voluntary organisation, which may require on-water assistance for powered or nonpowered vessels operated as part of the organisation’s normal activities.
 Eligible organisations are defined as those who operate on a not-for-profit basis or do not engage in commercial activities, and primarily exist to promote training, education or recreational activities to further maritime pursuits in New Zealand.
 Approval of an Organisation to receive Club Membership is at the discretion of the Coastguard Membership team, proof that an organisation meets the requirements for Club Membership may be requested before Membership is granted.
 Club Membership is non-refundable, must include a Primary Contact, and assistance applies only to vessels owned by the organisation and listed against the Membership in the Coastguard database.
 Membership discounts on education courses are not available to Club Members.

 Original or Legacy Membership